-Credits and net operating loss carryforwards primarily include net operating losses in foreign countries of \$27.9 million that expire in 2016 and later; and California enterprise zone tax credits of \$4.3 million that expire in 2023.
-Valuation allowances of \$24.5 million and \$1.8 million have been established for net operating losses carryforwards in foreign countries and California enterprise zone tax credits, respectively.
+Credits and net operating loss carryforwards primarily include net operating losses in foreign countries of \$24.5 million that expire in 2017 and later; and California enterprise zone tax credits of \$3.4 million that expire in 2023.
+Of the \$3.4 million of California enterprise zone tax credits, the Company expects that it will utilize \$2.4 million of these credits prior to expiration.
+Valuation allowances of \$17.9 million have been established for net operating losses carryforwards and other deferred items in foreign countries.
+In addition, a valuation allowance of \$1.0 million has been established for California enterprise zone tax credits.